+BG0: Digital TCP/IP Services for OpenVMS

-Wollongong PathWays, Cisco MultiNet, INET0:
+INETO: Wollongong PathWays, Cisco MultiNet,

 Process Software TCPware, others

-Digital TCP/IP Services for OpenVMS BG0:

-Network Research FUSION FUA0:
+FUA0: Network Research FUSION

+ERAO:, ESAO:, ETAO:, EXAO:, EZAO:, XEAO:, XQAO:

-ERA0:, ESA0:, ETA0:, EXA0:, EZA0:, XEA0:, XQA0: Ethernet (used by PEP)
+Ethernet (used by PEP)

 E%A0:, X%A0: More Ethernet (used by PEP)

-Assigning Internet Addresses
+Assigning internet addresses

 To connect to a printer using TCP/IP communications protocols, the PrintKit software needs the printer's Internet address (also called an IP address, for Internet Protocol).
-Internet addresses are expressed as four decimal values, separated by periods (d.d.d.d).
-If you are using the builtin PEP TCP/IP services, you will also need to supply the Internet address for OpenVMS system on which the PrintKit software is installed.
+An internet address may be specified as a symbolic node name or a numeric address.
+Use of node names requires standard OpenVMS TCP/IP Services or a third-party service with a compatible implementation of name translation.
+A numeric address is expressed as four decimal values, separated by periods (d.d.d).
+If you are using the built-in PEP TCP/IP services, you will also need to supply the Internet address for OpenVMS system on which the PrintKit software is installed.